Abhilash-Jose/Web-Scrapping/README.md

 Local File: https://github.com/Abhilash-Jose/Web-Scrapping/blob/main/Website.html

 <b> Objective:</b>
-In this project, I conducted web scraping using data from a local file with the `open` function in conjunction with Beautiful Soup.
+In this project, I conducted web scraping using data from a local file with the `open` function in conjunction with `Beautiful Soup`.
 The objective was to extract course names along with their respective fees.

 ____